kimbthomas/devdocs/guides/v2.0/cloud/before/before-setup-env-install.md

 ## Post-install configurations
 After installing Magento, run the commands for [compile]({{ page.baseurl }}config-guide/cli/config-cli-subcommands-compiler.html) and [deploy]({{ page.baseurl }}config-guide/cli/config-cli-subcommands-static-view.html) for the code:

-1. If you are not in the correct Magento user, switch:
+1. If you are not in the correct Magento user, switch [optional]:

     <pre>sudo su - magento</pre>
 2. Change directory to `app/bin`.